SirPepe/ornament/Readme.md

 // then logs "foo is now 1, bar is now 2"
 ```

+Reactive methods are called with no arguments.
+They react to changes to the
+instances' internal state and should therefore be able to access all relevant
+data through `this`.

 Unless the `initial` option is set to `false` the decorated method will run once
 the element's constructor finishes.
 In many cases you may want to apply
 `@reactive()` to methods decorated with [@debounce()](#reactiveoptions) to